+7. Activities Potentially Affecting National Wild or Scenic Rivers: Any activity which occurs in a component of the National Wild and Scenic River System or in a river officially designated by Congress as a "Study River" under Section 7 (a) Wild and Scenic Rivers Act (16 U.S.C. § §1278 et seq.) for possible inclusion in the System are forwarded to the Corps as a Reporting Activity.
+However, these activities are not reporting if the appropriate federal agency, with direct management responsibility for such river, has determined, in writing, that the proposed activity will not adversely affect any National Wild and Scenic River, including study rivers.
+Additionally, designated and identified study rivers approved and included in the National Wild and Scenic River System subsequent to the publication of this document are to be considered in this sub-category.
+The designated National Wild and Scenic Rivers are:

 - a.
-The application contains a PA SHPO response that indicates the potential for the project to affect historic properties or requests additional information; - b.
-The application does not include documentation that coordination with PA SHPO has been initiated, if required; - c.
-The application does not contain evidence of a delegated Section 106 authority; and - d.
-Another lead federal agency indicates a potential for the project to affect historic properties. - 7.
-Activities Potentially Affecting National Wild or Scenic Rivers: Any activity which occurs in a component of the National Wild and Scenic River System or in a river officially designated by Congress as a "study river" under Section 7 (a) Wild and Scenic Rivers Act (16 U.S.C. § §1278 et seq.) for possible inclusion in the System are forwarded to the Corps as a Reporting Activity; however, these activities are not reporting if the appropriate federal agency, with direct management responsibility for such river, has determined, in writing, that the proposed activity will not adversely affect any National Wild and Scenic River, including study rivers.
-Additionally, designated and identified study rivers approved and included in the National Wild and Scenic River System subsequent to the publication of this document are to be considered in this sub-category.
-The designated National Wild and Scenic Rivers are: - a.
-Allegheny River from the Kinzua Dam, mile 197.2, downstream approximately 7 miles to U.S. Route 6 Bridge, at mile 190.7, in Warren, then from the Buckaloons Recreation Area in Allegheny National Forest at mile 181.7 downstream 47 miles to Alcorn Island just north of Oil City at river mile 133.7, and then continuing from the Franklin Wastewater Treatment

-Plant at mile 122.7, downstream 31 miles to the refinery at Emlenton mile 90.7;
+Allegheny River from the Kinzua Dam, mile 197.2, downstream approximately 7 miles to US Route 6 Bridge, at mile 190.7, in Warren, then from the Buckaloons Recreation Area in Allegheny National Forest at mile 181.7 downstream 47 miles to Alcorn Island just north of Oil City at river mile 133.7, and then continuing from the Franklin Wastewater Treatment Plant at mile 122.7, downstream 31 miles to the refinery at Emlenton mile 90.7; - b.

-- b.
 Clarion River from mile 91.1 in the Borough of Ridgeway, Elk County, Pennsylvania, at the National Forest and State Game Lands boundary to mile 39.4 at the normal pool elevation of Piney Dam; - c.
 Upper Delaware Scenic and Recreational River beginning at Hancock, New York, and continuing 73.4 river miles to Mill Rift, Pennsylvania; - d.
 Middle Delaware Scenic and Recreational River (from bank to bank) as it flows through the Delaware Water Gap National Recreation Area; - e.
 Lower Delaware River beginning 7 river miles north of Belvidere, New Jersey, continuing to Washington Crossing, Pennsylvania, including Paunnacussing Creek, within Solebury Township; all of the Tinicum Creek, including Rapp Creek and Beaver Creek Tributaries; and Tohickon Creek from the mouth to the Lake Nockamixon Dam, including a 1⁄4 mile buffer from each bank; and - f.
-White Clay Creek watershed, including all its tributaries. - 8.
-Activities Related to Residential, Commercial and Institutional Developments: Applications for the purpose of constructing or expanding a residential, commercial, or institutional subdivision or development that do not contain a protective covenant (e.g. deed restriction, declaration of restrictive covenants for conservation, conservation easement, or deed restricted open space area) as stipulated in Non-Reporting activity 27. - 9.
+White Clay Creek watershed including all of its tributaries. - 8.
+Activities Related to Residential, Commercial and Institutional Developments: Applications for the purpose of constructing or expanding a residential, commercial, or institutional subdivisions or development that do not contain a Declaration of Restrictive Covenants (e.g. deed restriction, conservation easement, or deed restricted open space area). - 9.
 Activities Requiring an Environmental Impact Statement (EIS): Applications containing an EIS, references to an EIS by a federal agency, or references to the Corps being a cooperating agency on an EIS.

-10. Activities within the Following Waters:
+10. Activities within the following waters: